plaidfinch/hopscotch/README.md

 - linear relative to the number of tags queried,
 - logarithmic relative to the total number of distinct tags in the queue,
 - constant relative to the length of the queue, and
-- constant relative to the distance between successive items of the same tag.
+- constant relative to the distance between successive items with the same tag.

+Hopscotch queues also provide flexible iterators `Iter(Mut)` to efficiently traverse portions of their contents, sliced by index using `Iter(Mut)::until` and `Iter(Mut)::after`, and filtered by set of desired tags using `Iter(Mut)::matching_only`.

 # When might I use this?